 She has amazing Bible studies and devotional resources for women and children (men too!).

-31 day devotional for praying over your children’s school year
+Take a look at our 31 day devotional for praying over your children’s school year!

 Find it HERE.